 Just about everything works!

-I've been pleasantly surprised in that just about everything works - either via many native ARM applications that are now becoming available, or via the built in and 'not bad at all' x86 emulation.
-I even was able to run some old legacy Visual Basic and FoxPro applications without any hiccups.
+I've been pleasantly surprised in that just about everything works - either via many native ARM applications that are now becoming available, or via the built in and 'not bad at all' x64 emulation.
+I even was able to run some old legacy Visual Basic and FoxPro 32 bit applications without any hiccups.

-In summary - much better than I expected, but still not ready as a replacement for high end laptop, both in terms of performance and compatibility.
+In summary - overall I think the machine's behavior and performance is better than I expected, but not anywhere ready as a replacement for high end laptop, both in terms of performance and compatibility.

 .NET Applications - Just Run Natively!

-What is quite impressive though is that all of my .NET apps, - including a several complex Windows Desktop applications - ran without even recompiling, natively under ARM64.
+As mentioned what is quite impressive is that all of my .NET apps, - including a several complex Windows Desktop applications - ran without even recompiling, natively under ARM64.
 Markdown Monster and West Wind WebSurge both run without any changes and I have yet to find any problems on ARM.
-All of my Web apps also 'just run' under ARM64 and I have yet to see any errors or operational differences.
+All of my Web apps also 'just run natively' under ARM64 and I have yet to see any errors or operational differences.
 That's impressive - especially for the desktop apps which use a ton of P/Invoke and native code in addition to raw .NET code.
-And it... just... works!
+And it all... just... works!

 Full Versions of SQL Server won't install on ARM